 So, how does it all work?

-As we’ve already mentioned, Tokyo’s lost property success starts with the Koban.
-An omnipresent feature of the city’s architecture, these small centres act as much as community hubs as satellite offices for the police.
-With 97 per 100km, they are impossible to miss and ideal for residents to hand in misplaced possessions.
+For Tokyo’s above-ground lost property, the Koban – which roughly translates as ‘police box’ – is where items are handed in.
+An omnipresent feature of the city’s architecture, the Koban act as much as community hubs as satellite offices for the police.
+With 97 per 100km, they are impossible to miss and ideal for residents to deposit misplaced possessions.

-A digital profile is then uploaded to Tokyo’s Lost & Found website, and those trying to reunite themselves can fill in a report, detailing their loss.
-If a match is found then they are contacted by the policy and invited to come and claim their lost property.
+A digital profile is then uploaded to Tokyo’s Lost & Found website, and those trying to reunite themselves can fill in a report via the online inquiry service.
+If a match is found, then they are contacted by the police and invited to claim their property, as long as they have valid identification.

 Should no one put in a request after three months, the found item reverts to the finder.
 If they aren’t interested, it is either auctioned or destroyed.

-Looking at the overall return rate of items, you might wonder what the big deal is.
-Data from 2018 shows us that 31% of the possessions handed in were repatriated.
-While this might sound like an acceptable figure, is it enough to justify the fanfare that Tokyo’s lost property department receives?
-Actually it is, we just need to dig a little deeper.
+Looking at the overall return rate of lost and found items, you might wonder what the big deal is.
+Data from 2018 shows us that 31% of the possessions handed in were returned.
+While this might sound acceptable, it’s surely not enough to justify the fanfare that Tokyo’s lost property department receives.
+Actually, it is, we just need to dig a little deeper.

-Unsurprisingly, the modest figure is largely hampered by low returns of inexpensive, easy to replace items.
+Unsurprisingly, the modest figure is largely hampered by low returns of inexpensive, easy-to-replace items.
 Umbrellas, for example, one of lost properties’ most consistent culprits, find their way home only 0.9% of the time.
-In all fairness, it’s not difficult to see why.
-I think we’ve all lost countless brollys on our journeys and most of the time, accepted their fate.
+It’s not difficult to see why.
+I think we’ve all lost countless brollies on our journeys and accepted that they belong to the universe now.

-When the possessions are important or valuable, we see a bit more effort in their repatriation.
-Phones boast the highest return rate out of any item, at 90%, followed by wallets at 70%.
+When the possessions are important or valuable, we start seeing more effort in their repatriation.
+Lost phones fare best, with a return rate of 83%.
+This is followed by wallets at 70%.

 Even more impressive is the amount of cash that is handed in.
 According to Yukiko Igrashi, Head of Tokyo’s Lost & Found, large sums of one million yen (around £6,500) being passed over to authorities are not uncommon.
-This has doubtlessly helped preserve thousands of marriages, as the words ‘honey I lost our life savings’, are unlikely to do much for the longevity of a relationship.
+This has doubtlessly helped preserve thousands of marriages, as the words ‘honey I lost our life savings‘ do little for the longevity of any relationship.

-In an interview with the BBC, Professor Masahiro Tamura talks of a culture where the views of others are deeply revered.
-The concept of ‘hitono-me’ or ‘the societal eye’ helps act as an omnipresent safeguard against anti-social behaviour.
-As concern of how one is viewed runs so deep, people act in a virtuous manner.
+In an interview with the BBC, Professor Masahiro Tamura talks of a culture in Japan where others’ opinion of you is deeply revered.
+The concept is called ‘Hitono-me’ or ‘the societal eye’ and helps act as an omnipresent safeguard against anti-social behaviour.
+As concerns about how one is viewed run so deep, people act in a virtuous manner.
 Naturally, lost property benefits from this.